Real-time decision-making with edge to cloud

 Derrick Pledger: In addition, technology always moves at warp speeds and threats are always evolving.
 So in many cases, you have to be able to modernize your tactics, techniques, and procedures to counter new threats and we help our customers do that through the application of technology and solutions across their enterprise IT and mission IT environments.

 Meghan Good: So that's a lot.
-And really with all that you're talking about about data and synthesis and analyzing it and thinking about how distributed it is, there has to be a lot that you have already been working through.
+And really with all that you're talking about data and synthesis and analyzing it and thinking about how distributed it is, there has to be a lot that you have already been working through.
 So I'm wondering, what is included in the edge to cloud ecosystem at Leidos?
 What kind of capabilities?

 Derrick Pledger: As one of the largest lead system integrators within the government IT space, we hold a very unique position in that we have market leading capabilities within the areas of agile software development, cloud migration, and modernization, sensor platform and system integration, as well as multiple enterprise scale programs of record across the DOD mission space.